 Acknowledgements.
-The work described in this paper has received funding from the European Union's Horizon 2020 research and innovation programme under grant agreement No 727862.
-The authors acknowledge the precious contributions of Dragana Bojovic, Marta Terrado (both Barcelona Supercomputing Center) and Kirstin Werner (Alfred Wegener Institute Helmholtz Centre for Polar and Marine Research), for their friendly reviews during the preparation phase as well as the useful suggestions in making this work better.
+The authors are grateful for the valuable contributions of Dragana Bojovic, Marta Terrado (both Barcelona Supercomputing Center), and Kirstin Werner (Alfred Wegener Institute Helmholtz Centre for Polar and Marine Research) for their friendly reviews during the preparation phase as well as the useful suggestions in making this work better.
+The data and data visualization for Fig. 2 of this paper have been provided by Marta Terrado and Dragana Bojovic.